 Event Food Room Travel Other Approval required

-Board N Board Meeting Travel - General
+Board I Meeting Travel - Gene eral • •

 Reimbursable or Reimbursable or Reimbursable President

 provided by HEUG. provided by HEUG.

-Board N Neeting Travel - Annu ual Conference
+Board I Meeting Travel - Annu ual Conference

 Reimbursable or Reimbursable President

 provided by HEUG.

-Complimentary rooms Conference VP Alliance &
+Complimentary rooms Conference VP Finance &

 are used, or rooms are registration fees appropriate executive

 provided by HEUG. waived (charged officer

 internally to the

 operating budget).

-Confere ence Planning Team N /leetings
+Conference ence Planning Team N Vieetings

 Reimbursable or provided by HEUG.
-Reimbursable Reimbursable VP of Alliance
+Reimbursable Reimbursable VP of Finance

-Vendor /Advisory Group Sum mit •
+Vendor r/Advisory Group Sum mit (in person event onl y) •

-, ,

-Not reimbursable; Two nights' Not Alliance Conference VP of Product
+Not reimbursable; Two nights' Not Alliance Conference VP of Education &

-some meals may accommodation for Reimbursable Registration fees
+some meals may accommodation for Reimbursable Registration fees Engagement

 be provided by North Americans, for waived based off

 HEUG.
 Non-North Americans matrix completion

 three nights'

 accommodation

-Partner Conference Attenda nce (Oracle OpenWorld , Workday Rising, I Dreamforce, EDUCAU SE etc)
+Partne r Conference Attenda nce (Oracle OpenWorld , Workday Rising, I Dreamforce, EDUCAUS SE etc)

 Reimbursable Reimbursable or paid Reimbursable Conference President

 by HEUG. registration fees are

-reimbursable.
+, reimbursable.

-Other n neetings approved by the HFUG Board
+Other r neetings approved by / the HEUG Board

-ounce in Reimbursable Reimbursable or paid Reimhursahle President or appropriate
+Reimbursable Reimbursable or paid Reimbursable President or appropriate

-incilibui sabie by HEUG Reimbursable executive officer
+by HEUG executive officer

-by file od executive officer
+~,

 Non-U. S. Regional Conferen ce Board Representation n

-Reimbursable Reimbursable or paid President or appropriate
+Reimbursable Reimbursable or paid Reimbursable President or appropriate

-I Cillibar Sabic by HEUG inclinibul 3dblc executive officer
+by HEUG executive officer

-by 11200 CACCULIVE OFFICE

-U.S. Rec gional Conference Bo ard Representation
+U.S. Re gional Conference Bo ard Representation 1 1 1

-J.J.
-146 Only reimbursable if Only reimbursable if you Only reimbursable if Conference registration President
+Only reimbursable if Only reimbursable if you Only reimbursable if Conference registration President

-vou are asked to are asked to travel to a you are asked to fees are reimbursable. i residelli
+you are asked to are asked to travel to a you are asked to fees are reimbursable.

-1 travel to a regional regional travel to a
+travel to a regional regional travel to a

-1 conference. conference.
+conference. conference.
 Regional conference

-- \ Reimbursement to Member Institution or reimbursement to Member for specific rates. - \\ Expense reimbursements submitted by the executive officers shall be approved by the President.
+Reimbursement to Member Institution or reimbursement to Member for specific rates.

+Expense reimbursements submitted by the executive officers shall be approved by the President.
 The President's expenses shall be approved by the Treasurer.
 All expenses outside of the above categories must be approved either through the initial budget planning process or during regular board meetings.